Earn up to six units of credit and gain real-world skills while interning as a History major.

 Found Your Own?

 You may also seek out your own internship opportunities and, with prior approval from the history internship advisor, receive internship credit.
+A good source for internship opportunities is the National Council on Public History and Archives Gig.

 How to Apply for Credit